Sent – Mot da Set Mezdis

-Starting point of our tour is Sent.
-Sent, mentioned as a village, dates back to 930, when it is listed as "Vicus Sindes" in a document.
-Since 1879, however, the Engadine village has been officially called Sent. he ascent from Sent walks leisurely over a meadow path with start above the village.
-The path leads in slow bends up to below the forest, then one dives into the coolness of the shadowy fir trees.
+The starting point of our tour is Sent.
+Sent, mentioned as a village, dates back to the year 930, where it is listed as «Vicus Sindes» in a document.
+Since 1879, however, the Engadine village has been officially called Sent. the ascent of Sent goes leisurely over a meadow path with start above the village.
+The path leads in slow bends up to below the forest, then you dive into the coolness of the shady fir trees.
 After about an hour you cross the road to Alp Telf / Spadla.
-It continues through the forest up until you get to the plateau of Plan Dartos.
-Here you have a wonderful view into the Val Sinestra to Zuort and to the village of Vna, which appears as glued on the southern mountain slope of the Piz Arina 2828 m above sea level.M.
-The Piz Tschütta / Stammerspitz 3245 m above sea level.M and the Muttler 3295 m above sea level.M. from Samnaun frame the view powerfully in the background.
+We continue through the forest until you reach the plateau of Plan Dartos.
+Here you have a wonderful view of the Val Sinestra to Zuort and the village of Vnà, which appears as if glued to the southern mountainside of Piz Arina 2828 m above sea level.M.
+The Piz Tschütta / Stammerspitz 3245 m above.M sea level and the Muttler 3295 m above sea level.M from Samnaun frame the view mightily in the background.

-Alternatively you have the opportunity to hike up the small road that leads to Alp Telf and Spadla.
-This small road winds its way up through a light fir forest.
-Below the Alp Telf you come from the forest and have a wonderful panoramic view to the south and to the Lower Engadine.
-At the Alp Telf you can take a short rest or hike straight on.
+Alternatively, you also have the opportunity to hike up on the small road that leads to Alp Telf and Spadla.
+This small road winds its way up through a sparse fir forest.
+Below Alp Telf you come out of the forest and have a wonderful panoramic view to the south and the Lower Engadine.
+At Alp Telf you can take a little break or continue hiking.
 This is followed by the last ascent.

 - Alp Telf / Spadla